The-Known-Galaxy/archives/sith/persons_of_interest/darth_maladi/darth_maladi.md

 # Introduction

 Darth Maladi, a prominent Sith Lady in Darth Krayt's One Sith Order, was a formidable Force-sensitive Devaronian female.
 Known for her expertise in inquisition, torture, and mental manipulation, Maladi served as the head of Sith Intelligence and Assassination.
-With her skills in science and her dedication to the Sith cause, she played a crucial role in the Sith–Imperial War and pursued the capture of key individuals, leaving a lasting impact on the galaxy.
+With her skills in science and her dedication to the Sith cause, she played a crucial role in the Sithâ€“Imperial War and pursued the capture of key individuals, leaving a lasting impact on the galaxy.

 # Biography

 Darth Maladi, born as Malincha on the planet Devaron, was the child of a Devaronian Jedi.
 When she was young, Darth Krayt, the Dark Lord of The Sith, killed her parents and took her as his apprentice.
 Under Krayt's guidance, Malincha embraced the dark side of the Force and became Darth Maladi, a prominent Sith Lady specializing in science, Yuuzhan Vong bioengineering, and espionage.